ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 The next step is to add a table that shows the requests.
 Choose 'Add > Add query'.

 To filter the results in the table based on the selected time range of the previously created Time parameter, we can select the Time parameter in the Time Range drop down.
-And with Grid as the Visualization, the results will be shown as a table.
+Set the Visualization to Grid to display the results as a table.

 ![Grid Time Range and Visualization](../../../../../images/azure-workbook-tips-and-tricks/grid-time-range-and-visualization.png)